 All these operations greatly benefit from the automation factor.
 This reduces the human element in the final quality, enhances repeatability of processes and accuracy.

-The description above about the workings of a CNC machines apply to all these methods.
+The description above about the workings of CNC machines apply to all these methods.
 When turning to a laser cutting service for example, the same logic applies – the cutting path is automatically generated.

 This process like many others, however, does not need some of the extra information like the change of tooling.
 Because the same cutting head is suitable for the whole duration of the process.